myrlyn/TabuTerminal/README.md

 TabuTerminal
 ============
 A tabbed terminal emulator for Windows.
 Mostly just a wrapper to add some useful menus to the pre-existing terminalfx project.
+This was a quick-and-dirty project written to fill a need at work, that took on a little bit of a life of its own.

 compile from command line
 ---------